GoSuda

 9}

-Assuming code such as the above exists, injection can be performed during the build process as follows.
+Given the aforementioned code, values can be injected during the build process as follows:

 1go build -ldflags="-X 'main.Foo=bar'"

-If packages or variables with the same name exist in multiple locations within the project, one should specify the package path.
+If multiple packages or variables with the same name exist within a project, specifying the package path is required.

 1// github.com/myproject/config/config.go